Is This It: Promotion and release

 Following the album's completion, the Strokes performed at Philadelphia music venues every Wednesday of May 2001.
 The band revealed the track listing of Is This It on May 15.
 A June headlining tour of the UK and Ireland was also confirmed, and almost immediately after the announcement, some venues sold out.
 "Hard to Explain" was named as the album's first single with a release date of June 25 to coincide with the tour.
 At the time, Moretti stated, "In Britain, people are much more responsive ...
 I'm so psyched to be going back, every show we played people were enjoying it.
 There's a lot of people here in America who think we've had it too easy, but they have never really heard the music."

 Following the Strokes' June 20 show in Glasgow, Moretti suffered a fall and was hospitalized with a broken hand.
 Two of the last five UK gigs were canceled and a friend of the group, Matt Romano, flew to England to replace the injured drummer in the remaining concerts.
 In a press release, Gentles explained, "They will only carry on if they feel that they are 100% after rehearsing with Matt, as they wouldn't offer anything less to their fans."
 With Romano as a substitute, the band managed to satisfy the outstanding commitments.
-Live recorded versions of "Hard to Explain", its B-side "New York City Cops", and "Last Nite" from The Modern Age aired on UK music show Top of the Pops on July 6, 2001.
-The Strokes headlined the T in the Park festival in Scotland on July 7 after alternative rock group Weezer pulled out.
+Live recorded versions of "Hard to Explain", its B-side "New York City Cops", and "Last Nite" from The Modern Age aired on the UK music show Top of the Pops on July 6, 2001.
+The Strokes were added to the main stage at the T in the Park festival in Scotland on July 7 after alternative rock group Weezer pulled out.
 A large part of the month of July was spent performing in cities in the West Coasts of America and Canada.